WardBrian/wardbrian.github.io/_posts/2025-02-24-polyglot-sphinx.md

 [`sphinxcontrib-rust`](https://gitlab.com/munir0b0t/sphinxcontrib-rust).
 This ends up being pretty similar to the doxygen and R cases.
 It runs a Rust program and then produces a Markdown file which Sphinx can read.
-You can then include this file as a section in a larger, hand-written document on the language if you want a `autodoc`-like experience, or use the new Rust directives it adds to craft a more hand-made page.
+You can then include this file as a section in a larger, hand-written document on the language if you want an `autodoc`-like experience, or use the new Rust directives it adds to craft a more hand-made page.